DigitalSlideArchive/histomics_load_testing/README.md

  2. Edit `login.cfg` with your preferred credentials

  3. Run `python3 populate_server.py` to initialize your user and create the assetstore, collection, and example image item for testing

+ 4. Navigate to `localhost:8080` in your browser to view HistomicsUI.
+Click on "Collections".
+If Step 3 was successful, There should be an "Examples" collection, which contains a folder called "Data".
+Navigate inside this folder to view the example file.

+### Running Locust locally

+ 1. Run `locust` in the top-level directory to start Locust.

+ 2. Navigate to `localhost:8089` in your browser to view Locust, Enter any values for "number of users" and "spawn rate."
+Enter `http://localhost:8080` for "host".
+Click "Start Swarming."